 Giegerich stands out as someone whose outlook was formed in the Jungian tradition and who has also gone on to develop his own powerful approach to thinking.
 This offers us a pathway to understanding not only what is happening between humanity and technology, but also why it is happening and how we humans can develop ourselves to be more confident, responsive and creative.

 Robert will bring this important idea of Giegerich’s to life in a practical way that should mainly appeal to three audiences…

 People with a general interest in models of thinking, particularly dialectics.

 Jungians who are interested in learning about Wolfgang Giegerich’s ideas on Soul, Technology and Thinking,

-Professionals who need to lift their game with thinking and are looking to develop a new approach which will give them greater flexibility and creativity.
-Particularly I have two groups in mind here, technical analysts who are entering the workforce and need to expand their thinking skills beyond their current toolset before it overtakes them and also older managers who have been chased out of legacy industries by agile work processes and need to reboot their careers.
+Professionals who need to lift their game with thinking and are looking to develop a approach to thinking which will give them greater adaptability and creativity, particularly those who are new to the workforce and also older managers who are being challenged by agile work processes and need to reboot their careers.

 We may not be able to beat the machines, but if we strive to understand the challenges we face psychologically and apply the best methods available, then we can at least give it a good go.